mechpen/js-msg/README.md

-This tool is a general purpose template renderer, with a [plugin](https://github.com/mechpen/js-msg/blob/master/plugins/blog/index.js) to generate blog sites.
+This tool is a general purpose template renderer, with a [plugin](https://github.com/mechpen/js-msg/blob/master/plugins/blog/index.js) to generate static blog sites.
 To generate a blog site from `srcDir` to `dstDir`:

 ```
 npm install js-msg